St Helens Power Flushing

 hrs

-Modern sealed combi system.
-3-bed St Helens property.
-7 to 10 radiators.
+Modern sealed combi.
+3-bed St Helens home.
+7 to 10 rads.

-Newer WA11 and WA12 properties with sealed combi systems.
-Standard technique.
-Straightforward and effective.
+Newer WA11 and WA12 homes with sealed combi systems.
+Standard tools and method.
+Quick and clean.

 6-8